Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 [Reference](https://support.microsoft.com/en-us/office/align-text-in-a-cell-b2489a1f-6c89-45b7-9562-bbc287aa71ea)

 #### Q116.
 Cell D1 contains the value 7.877.
 You want cell D1 to display the value as 7.9 but keep the original number in calculations.
-How can yu=ou accomplish this?
+How can you accomplish this?

 - [ ] Click the **Decrease Decimal** button once.
 - [x] Click the **Decrease Decimal** button twice.